unoplatform/uno.extensions/doc/Overview/Maui/MauiOverview.md

     ![Select feature - .NET MAUI Embedding](Assets/GettingStarted03-MAUIEmbedding.png)

-1. In addition to the typical Uno Platform application structure, there is a .NET MAUI class library (eg SimpleMauiApp.MauiControls).
-The MauiControls class library is where you add references to third party .NET MAUI control libraries, add any services or call registration/initialization methods on the third party libraries, and of course define the .NET MAUI controls that you want to display within the application.
+1. In addition to the typical Uno Platform application structure, there is a .NET MAUI class library (e.g. SimpleMauiApp.MauiControls).
+The MauiControls class library is where you add references to third-party .NET MAUI control libraries, add any services or call registration/initialization methods on the third-party libraries, and of course, define the .NET MAUI controls that you want to display within the application.

     ![Project structure](Assets/GettingStarted04-ProjectStructure.png)

 1. The application can be run by setting the desired platform project (Mobile or Windows) to be the startup project and then pressing F5 or clicking the Run button.
-The default layout shows a text, "Hello Uno Platform", which is an Uno TextBlock, followed by an Image, two TextBlock and a Button, which are all .NET MAUI controls.
+The default layout shows a text, "Hello Uno Platform", which is an Uno TextBlock, followed by an Image, two TextBlock and, a Button, which are all .NET MAUI controls.

     ![Running on Windows](Assets/GettingStarted05-RunningOnWindows.png)